A general construction of strictly Neumaier graphs and a related switching

 \section{Acknowledgements}

-The work of Rhys~J.~Evans, Elena~V.~Konstantinova, and Alexander~D.~Mednykh was supported by the Mathematical Center in Akademgorodok, under agreement No. 075-15-2022-281 with the Ministry of Science and High Education of the Russian Federation.
-Sergey Goryainov also thanks Mathematical Center in Akademgorodok for organising his visit in Akademgorodok in July 2021.
-Finally, Sergey Goryainov and Elena V. Konstantinova thank Denis Krotov for useful discussions.
+The work of R.~J.~Evans, E.~V.~Konstantinova, and A.~D.~Mednykh was supported by the Mathematical Center in Akademgorodok, under agreement No. 075-15-2022-281 with the Ministry of Science and High Education of the Russian Federation.
+S.~Goryainov also thanks Mathematical Center in Akademgorodok for organising his visit in Akademgorodok in July 2021.
+Finally, S.~Goryainov and E.~V.~Konstantinova thank D.~Krotov for useful discussions.

 \begin{landscape}

 \end{landscape}

 \begin{landscape}